Learn how to smoke it for delectable poultry that no one will be able to resist.

 You can find them right here.

-This type of wood is noted for its exceptionally mild flavor, which is even more subtle than applewood!
-Perhaps this is why alder is commonly used to smoke fish, but don’t worry, turkey will benefit from being smoked with it as well!
+This type of wood is noted for its exceptionally mild flavor, even more, subtle than applewood!
+Perhaps this is why alder is commonly used to smoke fish, but don’t worry, the turkey will also benefit from being smoked with it!

 Another advantage of alder wood is that it blends nicely with different herbs and seasonings – a great choice if you enjoy a variety of flavors!